gnss-sdr/geniuss-place/_design-forces/02-availability.md

 ## Indicators of Availability

 It follows a list of possible availability indicators for a software-defined GNSS receiver:

 * Maximum observed running time, measured and reported as explained above, and for each of the _running modes_ (that is, for all the GNSS signal combinations) allowed by the software receiver.
 * Time To First Fix (TTFF), measured and reported as explained above for cold, warm, and hot starts, and for each of the _running modes_ (that is, for all the GNSS signal combinations) allowed by the software receiver.
 * Reacquisition Time, measured and reported as explained above, for each of the GNSS signals allowed by the software receiver.
 * Acquisition sensitivity, measured and reported as explained above, for each of the GNSS signals allowed by the software receiver.
 * Tracking sensitivity, measured and reported as explained above, for each of the GNSS signals allowed by the software receiver.

-In case of using differential GNSS techniques:
+In the case of using differential GNSS techniques:

 * Availability and continuity of a minimum number of input data streams.
 * Availability of corrections for precise positioning.
-* Corrections’ latency / generation time.
+* Corrections' latency / generation time.
 * Convergence time to subdecimeter level.
 * Phase ambiguity fixing success rate.
 * Baseline maximum length.

-In case of using assisted GNSS techniques:
+In the case of using assisted GNSS techniques:

 * Availability of an external service delivering assisted GNSS data.